U.S. Chemical Storage Offers Lithium Battery Storage Buildings

-Lithium batteries are currently making a wave in technology to replace the way we power devices and equipment.
-Lithium battery chemistry is the newest technology among small and large corporations alike, offering a longer lifespan than conventional batteries, and providing end users with a lightweight design.
+Initially introduced in 1991, today we use lithium-ion batteries as a main power source for electronic devices and equipment we’re dependent on, such as smartphones, laptops and tablets.
+Lithium battery chemistry is popular among small and large corporations alike, offering a longer lifespan than conventional batteries, and providing end users with a lightweight design.

 Although lithium batteries offer advantages for the end-user, they still must be tested to ensure quality.
 Storage buildings are used to store bulk-quantities of lithium batteries at certain temperatures to ensure a safe storage environment.

-The recommended storage temperature for most lithium batteries is 59°F. Some lithium batteries must be stored at different storage temperatures, so before storing, it is important to thoroughly read labels on proper storage.
+The recommended storage temperature for most lithium batteries is 59° F (15° C).
+Some lithium batteries must be stored at different storage temperatures, so before storing, it is important to thoroughly read labels on proper storage.
+State of charge is also important.
 Lead acid must always be kept at a full charge during storage, while nickel and lithium batteries should be stored at around 40% state of charge.

 If improper storage occurs, lithium batteries might become unstable, causing excessive heat to cause damage internally and potentially catch on fire.
 Cells should be stored with a charge between 30% and 50%.
 The cells can be stored fully discharged, although the cell voltage should not drop below 2.0 The maximum voltage should not exceed 4.1 volts.